imotai/devbox/README.md

 # what's devbox

-devbox helps you to initialize c++ development enviroment in minutes
+devbox helps you to initialize or recover c++ development enviroment in minutes

-## 1
+## First

 modify env.sh to your github name and email